 Most of the ferrochrome produced worldwide is used in manufacturing stainless steel.
-The chromium content present in stainless steel provides resistance to corrosion as well as gives stainless steel its customary appearance.
-Around 18% of chrome is used in per unit content of stainless steel.
+The chromium content in stainless steel provides resistance to corrosion and gives stainless steel its customary appearance.
+Around 18% of chrome is used per unit content of stainless steel.

 Ferrochrome is also used when more chromium is needed to be added to carbon steel.

-High carbon ferrochrome is used in the manufacturing of ball-bearing steels, tool steels as well as other alloy steels.
+High carbon ferrochrome is used in manufacturing ball-bearing steels, tool steels, and other alloy steels.

-Apart from making stainless steel, low carbon ferrochrome is also used in the manufacturing of acid-resistant steels.
+Apart from making stainless steel, low-carbon ferrochrome is also used to manufacture acid-resistant steel.

 Foundry-grade ferrochrome containing around 62-66% chromium and almost 5% carbon is used for producing cast irons.

 Ferrochrome powder is used in the field of powder metallurgy.

 Ferrochrome slag is a chemically stable substance.
 It is used in road construction and civil engineering as well as in the production of refractory materials.

 Ferrochrome is used in the production of Ferrochrome lignosulfonate.
 Ferrochrome lignosulfonate is used in various water-based systems to control the flow of materials at high levels of temperature as well as to reduce the ill effects of mud and clay contamination.
 Ferrochrome lignosulfonate operates well in gypsum, fresh water, lime, and salt water fluids.

 Ferrochrome dust is used in the leather tanning industry.